 - In a dish (casserole or ramekin) sit each of the pears.
 Pour the chocolate brownie mixture into the dish, so that hopefully the mixture reaches about 2/3 of the way up the pear.
 You may need to turn or rotate the pears to ensure better coverage.

 - Bake the pears in the brownie for about 20 minutes.
-The less you cook it the more gooey the brownie will be, but I suppose there is a limit to where you might just find yourself eating batter!
+The less you cook it the more gooey the brownie will be, but I suppose there is a limit so that you don’t just end up eating batter!